yurizhuravel/ft-feed/README.md

 At the moment the app shows 100 newest FT articles (API's default), and also provides a search facility.

-In order to run this app you will need to [register with FT](https://developer.ft.com/) and get the API key.

 ### Installing and running

-In order to run this app you will need to [register with FT](https://developer.ft.com/) and get the API key.
+In order to run this app locally you will need to [register with FT](https://developer.ft.com/) and get the API key.
 After this is done:

 - Clone this repository
 - Change into its root folder